Load Management & Comfort

 You wouldn't wear the wrong shoe size.
 Why carry the wrong torso size?

-You wouldn't wear the wrong shoe size — so why settle for a backpack that doesn't fit your torso?
+You wouldn't wear the wrong shoe size.
+So why settle for a backpack that doesn't fit your torso?
 Torso length is the single most important fit measurement for any load-bearing backpack.

 Torso length is measured from the C7 vertebra (the prominent bone at the base of the neck) to the iliac crest (the top of the hip bones).
 This measurement determines which bag size fits your back geometry.
 Bags are available in small (typically 16–18 inches), medium (18–20 inches), and large (20+ inches) torso lengths, sometimes with adjustable harness systems that cover a range.
-Unisex vs. gender-specific sizing also matters — women's-specific bags typically have shorter torso lengths and adjusted strap curvature.
+Unisex vs. gender-specific sizing also matters.
+Women's-specific bags typically have shorter torso lengths and adjusted strap curvature.

 A bag too long for your torso sits on your tailbone rather than your hips, shifting all weight to the shoulders.
 A bag too short doesn't engage the hip belt at the right point, eliminating its load-transfer benefit.
-Either mismatch causes the discomfort most people blame on 'the bag being heavy' — it's actually the bag being wrong for their body.
+Either mismatch causes the discomfort most people blame on the bag being heavy.
+It's actually the bag being wrong for their body.

 Measure your torso: stand straight, tilt your head forward to find C7, measure straight down your spine to your iliac crest.
 Compare to the bag's torso size range.
 On adjustable harness systems, verify the adjustment range covers your measurement.
 Try the bag on: hip belt should sit centered on your iliac crest, not on your waist or below.